MartinWeise/DSYS-UE1/readme.md

 (-) Conditional controlling (depending on server response) is not optimal, e.g. waiting for `!ack`

-## Credits
+## Statistics

 A lot of effort was put in this code.

-Please pardon minor coding bugs and/or formatting issues.
-Have a ☕️ and [create a new issue](https://github.com/MartinWeise/DSYS-UE1/issues/new).
+- Total ☕ cups: 24
+- Total numbers of code: 2974 (.java files)

 [Martin Weise](https://github.com/MartinWeise) &copy; 2016